ppy/osu-wiki/wiki/Skinning/FAQ/en.md

 ### What is skinning?

 Skinning is a simple image changing mechanism that osu! will load upon selecting a skin in the options.
-Putting a skin together is easy, but creating the assets is a little more difficult to achieve.
+Putting a skin together is easy, but creating the assets for it is a little more difficult to achieve.

 ### Can someone make this skin from that show/game?